How Do You Do Distributive Property With Variables

 Simplify Expressions Step-by-Step

 When applying the distributive property, it's best to tackle the problem step by step.
-This approach minimizes errors and makes the process more manageable.
+On top of that, this approach minimizes errors and makes the process more manageable.
 Start by writing out the original expression, then show each step of the distribution clearly.
-For instance, if you have the expression 4(3x + 2y), write it out as follows:

 4(3x + 2y) = 4(3x) + 4(2y*) = 12x + 8y

-By breaking down the process into smaller steps, you can avoid making mistakes and ensure that each term is correctly multiplied.
+By breaking down the process into smaller steps, you can avoid making mistakes and make sure each term is correctly multiplied.

 Pay Attention to Signs